 The finish came when Brookes tag team partner Jonathan Gresham (not Kid Lykos folks as he’s sidelined.
 So Chris called in his original partner Gresham) came out to ringside to “observe” the match.
 When in actual fact he made ELP take his eye off the ball, and allowed Brookes to hit him with a running knee strike and a beautiful high angle piledriver to gain a rather tainted win.

 – I’m going to sound biased here but damn if us Brits aren’t a great crowd.
 Seeing them stand on their feet for Cabana legit brought a lump to my throat, as it did him I’m sure.

-– I’m liking that Rev Pro are taking elements from WWE, Lucha and even Impact to a degree, and using them on this program.
+– I’m liking that Rev Pro is taking elements from WWE, Lucha and even Impact to a degree, and using them on this program.
 The backstage segments, although are every episode so far, have been relevant to what we’re watching on screen and not being used to push something or someone else.

 And there we go folks.
 What did you all think?
 You can comment below, or catch me and Pro Wrestling Post over on Twitter and Facebook right here –

 Compared to last week this episode wasn’t as great, but it was still a lot better than most WoS episodes I watched.
 It’s a 6/10 for me today.

 Hopefully, next week will be better, and the pace of the matches picks up to keep the crowd engaged.

 Don’t forget that you can read my review of World Of Pro Wrestling’s first episode, the link can be found at the bottom of the page.

 Credit to Robin Godyn for the use of the images contained